big-data-and-economics/big-data-class-materials/lectures/06-web-css/06-web-css.md

 #### Aside: Get CSS selectors via browser inspection tools

 SelectorGadget is a great tool.
 But it isn't available on all browsers and can involve more work than I'd like sometimes, with all that iterative clicking.^[Historically, at least, it also had a tendency to provide CSS selectors that weren't exactly what we were looking for.
 To be fair, this may have reflected some issues coming from the R + **rvest** as much as anything else.
-These minor incompatibilities have been largely eliminated with **rvest** 1.0.0... [prompting a re-write](https://twitter.com/grant_mcdermott/status/1354518507208105984) of these notes!]
+These minor incompatibilities have been largely eliminated with **rvest** 1.0.0.]
 I therefore wanted to mention an alternative (and very precise) approach to obtaining CSS selectors: Use the "[inspect web element](https://www.lifewire.com/get-inspect-element-tool-for-browser-756549)" feature of your browser.

 Here's a quick example using Google Chrome.
 First, I open up the inspect console (**Ctrl+Shift+I**, or right-click and choose "Inspect").
 I then proceed to scroll over the source elements, until Chrome highlights the table of interest on the actual page.
 Once the table (or other element of interest) is highlighted, I can grab its CSS by right-clicking and selecting **Copy -> Copy selector**.